-The purpose of the venture capital schemes is to provide funding for companies that are in the relatively early stage of the business cycle.
+The purpose of venture capital schemes is to provide funding for companies that are in the relatively early stage of the business cycle.
 Experienced investors who are comfortable with high levels of risk may want to consider venture capital schemes.
 There are three investment schemes that have been set up by the UK Government and offer very generous tax breaks.

 The Enterprise Investment Scheme (EIS)

-This scheme is designed to encourage investment into early-stage companies that are not listed on a stock exchange.
+This scheme is designed to encourage investment in early-stage companies that are not listed on a stock exchange.
 It offers investors a range of tax breaks, including Income Tax relief of 30%, no Capital Gains Tax on gains realised on the disposal of EIS investments provided the investments are held for three years, Capital Gains Tax deferrals if proceeds are invested in qualifying EIS investments, and Inheritance Tax relief if the investments are held for two years.